Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

-However, a difficulty arises with the HPC method when $KC$ increases (\ie for larger incident wave heights).
-The Laplace equation is solved in the different cells inside the fluid volume.
-Thus, there should always be at least a fluid point in the volume above the cylinder top.
-In waves of large amplitude, the cylinder is very close to the free surface, in particular when a wave trough passes over the cylinder.
-In this situation, it is not possible to keep the number of point per wave length $N_x$ in the previously selected range $[40,90]$ and keep square cells.
+However, a difficulty arises with the HPC method when $KC$ increases (\ie for larger wave heights).
+As the Laplace equation is solved in the different cells inside the fluid volume, there should always be at least a fluid point in the volume above the cylinder top.
+In waves of large amplitude, the cylinder top is very close to the free surface, in particular when a wave trough passes over the cylinder.
+In this situation, it is not possible to keep the number of points per wave length $N_x$ in the previously selected range $[40,90]$ and keep square cells.
 Saw-tooth instabilities appear as $KC$ exceeds $0.80$ approximately.
-No filter were used in this work, as the main objective is to emphasis the limits of the method itself.
-Above a wave steepness of $H/\lambda = 2.6\%$, (\ie $KC=0.86$), no computation could remain stable after two or three wave periods.
+No filter was used in this case, as the main objective is to emphasis the limits of the method itself.
+Above a wave steepness of $H/\lambda = 2.6\%$, (\ie $KC=0.86$), no computation could remain stable after $\sim 2-3$ wave periods.

 As a conclusion, even if a limitation in wave height is met, those results, correct up to third order, give us confidence on a case which is particularly challenging for volume field methods.